Eva Longoria: Business and endorsements

-After some of the funding failed to arrive a week before production of the 2014 film John Wick was due to commence Longoria stepped in and provided $6 million.
-She doubled her investment in 10 years and continues to receive financial returns from the success of the film though she has no financial interest in any of its sequels.
+A week before production of the 2014 film John Wick was due to commence, Longoria provided $6 million in emergency funding according to a Milken Institute conversation with Kevin Yorn.
+She doubled her investment in 10 years and receives financial returns from the success of the film.

 In 2015, Longoria announced that she had teamed up with sportswear manufacturer Sunrise Brands to create a women's apparel collection, set to launch Fall 2016.

 In March 2017, Longoria launched her clothing line website on her official site.
 In December 2023, she was a guest narrator at Disney's Candlelight Processional at Walt Disney World.

 After being approached by Natalie Portman, Longoria in 2020 joined the ownership group of Angel City FC of the National Women's Soccer League.

-In 2021, Mexican football club Necaxa welcomed a high-profile investment from NX Football USA, LLC, which acquired a 50% ownership stake in the club.
-Among the star-studded ownership group was Longoria, who became one of the most visible and influential figures in Necaxa’s new era.
-Longoria was joined by a diverse mix of investors, including former D.C.
-United MLS owners, executives from Swansea City A.F.C. (a Welsh club that competes in the English football league system), and fellow celebrities such as former German international footballer Mesut Özil, retired NBA star Shawn Marion, MLB pitcher Justin Verlander, and Verlander’s wife, model and actress Kate Upton.

-In April 2024, Necaxa’s investment team—including Longoria—expanded their international presence by acquiring a 5% stake in Wrexham AFC, the Welsh club famously revived by actors Rob McElhenney and Ryan Reynolds.
-As part of the reciprocal partnership, McElhenney and Reynolds also became minority stakeholders in Necaxa, marking a rare and high-profile transatlantic collaboration in global football.
+In 2021, Mexican football Club Necaxa received a high-profile investment from NX Football USA, LLC, which acquired a 50 percent ownership stake.
+Longoria was joined by a mix of investors, including former D.C.
+United MLS owners, executives from Swansea City A.F.C. and celebrities such as former German international footballer Mesut Özil, retired NBA star Shawn Marion, MLB pitcher Justin Verlander and model and actress Kate Upton.
+In April 2024, Necaxa's investment team acquired a 5 percent stake in Wrexham AFC, a Welsh football club revived by actors Rob McElhenney and Ryan Reynolds in 2020.
+As part of the reciprocal partnership, McElhenney and Reynolds also became minority stakeholders in Necaxa.